Watson-Personal-Assistant/developer/_content/skill/create_custom_skill.md

    - If you are using regexp, update the ```../res/nlu/regexp.json``` file to include the grammar for understanding the intents, entities, and synonyms.
    - If you are using Watson Assistant, update the ```../res/nlu/wcs.json``` file.
 Include the workspace name, ID, and credentials.
 Alternatively, rename the file ```.env.sample```  file as ```.env```.

-     If you are using username and password for authentication, add the following variables.
-Username, password, and workspace ID are mandatory.
+     If you are using username and password for authentication, add the following mandatory variables.
       - ```WCS_USERNAME```
       - ```WCS_PASSWORD```
       - ```WCS_URL```